 13. AK Interactive

 AK is another brand who specialise in paints for historic scale models.
 You’ll find lots of similarities between AK and Mig.
-That’s because Mig Jimenez (of Mig) previously worked for AK.
-Parted ways and started his own company.
+That’s because Mig Jimenez (of Mig above) previously worked for AK.
+Then parted ways and started his own company.

 Again though, just like with Mig Jiminez – the stand out here is the weathering products.
 They provide Weathering pencils, Streaking Effects, Dust Pigments & Real Metallics.
 They even have a series of books and other resources so that you can learn how to apply the products for amazing results.